tmplink/domloader/README_EN.md

 ```

 ## Preload file
-The preload feature takes precedence over all resource files and performs a preload function immediately after the page loads, inserting the code behind the <head>.
+The preload feature takes precedence over all resource files and performs a preload function immediately after the page loads, inserting the code behind the "head".
 All preloaded resources are not cached by the browser.
 The preload function is used to load some configuration files, such as a configuration file that defines the version parameter.